By Jennifer McDougall

 - Forgive yourself for past mistakes or flaws you see in yourself

-- Donate your time and charitable items for a greater cause to help others
+- Donate your time and charitable items for a more significant cause to help others

 - Know that accepting yourself is not giving up on striving to be a better person